El Cola Roja, Costa Rica, Natural

 COFFEE PROFILE

-This coffee delivers a rich and comforting flavour experience, with smooth chocolate notes balanced by the sweetness of caramel and a hint of juicy raisin.
-Its velvety body and lingering sweetness create a well-rounded and satisfying cup, perfect for those who enjoy a classic, indulgent profile.
+This coffee delivers a rich flavour experience, with warm, melted chocolate notes balanced by the sweetness of dark berries and a hint of sweet cherry.
+Its velvety body and lingering sweetness create a well-rounded and satisfying cup, perfect for those who enjoy an indulgent profile.

 ROAST | Milk-based |